When you begin setting up your new ecommerce Shopify store, there are some things that you may want to hire out.

 Hands down you should be investing in your team.
-This is one of THE most important things to do.
+This is one of THE most important and best things to do.
 You WANT them to grow.
 You WANT them to gain skills.
 You want to work with them to get better each and every day at what they’re doing.

 Likewise, you want to invest in their lives.
 You need to have some sort of personal contact.
 They are a human and you should get to know them.
 Yes, things should be professional, but saying something like, “Happy Thanksgiving” or “How can I pray for you today,” can go a long way.